EvanZhouDev/EvanZhouDev/README.md

 </div>

 # 👋 Hi, I'm Evan Zhou.
-A designer and web developer.
-I love new technologies, and are constantly looking for something interesting to play around with.
+A designer and developer.
+I love new technologies, and am constantly looking for something interesting to play around with.
 If you've got something, let me know!

 ## ✨ Skills